What is 0.25% of my savings and investments?

 How is the Global Returns Project funded?

-The Climate Crisis Foundation is currently funded by its Trustees and a number of charitable trusts, foundations and individual donors.
+The Global Returns Project's operating costs are currently funded by its Trustees and a number of charitable trusts, foundations and individual donors.
 This enables us to ensure that 100% of allocations to the Global Returns Fund go directly to our Portfolio Partners.
-If you are interested in supporting the Climate Crisis Foundation, please get in touch.
+If you are interested in supporting the Global Returns Project, please get in touch.

 Still can’t ﬁnd the answer?